-Skin blemishes or discolorations that are present at birth or appear soon after are most commonly known as ‘birthmarks’.
-They come in all shapes and sizes, are usually red or brown and signify an overabundance of superficial blood vessels or pigmented cells.
-Treatment depends on the type of lesion.
+Skin blemishes or discolorations that are present at birth, or appear soon after, are most commonly known as ‘birthmarks’.
+Birthmarks come in all shapes and sizes and are usually red or brown.
+These blemishes signify an overabundance of superficial blood vessels or pigmented cells.

-Brown Birthmarks are simply areas of unusually high concentrations pigmentation or melanin in the skin.
-The most common brown birthmarks are café au lait spots, referring to their coffee with cream color.
-Although there is no medical reason to remove these spots many people do remove them for cosmetic reasons.
+Brown Birthmarks are areas of unusually high concentrations of melanin in the skin.
+The most common brown birthmarks are “café au lait spots,” referring to their coffee-like color.
+These spots pose no medical risk, but many of our patients seek treatment for cosmetic purposes.